-My current research interests are: dementia; meaning of home; family carers; healthcare environments; ageing and later life; falls and injuries.
+My current research interests are: dementia; meaning of home; family carers; healthcare environments; ageing and later life; use of herbal medicine

 My main research interests lie within the field of dementia and particularly family care of people with dementia.
-I am also interested in the meaning of home and how it might change throughout the lifespan and especially in relation to health and care at home.
-I'm interested in using naturalistic methods, such as walking interviews.
-Currently, I hold a part-time post as a Research Fellow and I am involved in preparatory writing of a national research proposal on preventing injurious falls in hospitals, liaising with funding bodies and NHS professionals, and preparing publications.
+I am interested in the meaning of home and how it might change throughout the lifespan and especially in relation to health and care at home.
+I am using qualitative methods and I am particularly interested in using naturalistic methods, such as walking interviews.

 I am currently involved in a research project investigating the use of herbal medicines for acute bronchitis and I am interested in the role that herbal drugs may play in tackling anti-microbial resistance (AMR)

 Dr Dia Soilemezi is a Researcher Psychologist and a Qualitative Methodologist.
 She currently works as a Research Adviser at the NIHR-funded Research Design Service South Central (RDS SC), based at the Portsmouth site, hosted by the School of Health Sciences and Social Work.
 She is also working part-time as a Research Fellow at the Department of Primary Care and Population Studies, University of Southampton.